Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 If the Explanation succeeded at deflecting the Attack/Bandaging the Consequence, the Explanation becomes a permanent Aspect of this Continuum.
 Don't forget to write it down on the Continuum's Character Sheet.

-### Experience & Plunder
+## Between adventures

-At the end of every adventure, characters carry away one **Experience & Plunder**.
+At the end of every adventure, the player decides what the character has learnt from this adventure.

+* A character may carry away one **Experience & Plunder**.
 This Experience & Plunder may be an object, a lesson learned, a skill mastered, a contact, a memory, ...
 The player gets to decide exactly what the Experience actually is and writes it down on the character sheet.
 Each Experience is a new Aspect for the character.
 Experiences may be invoked for free _once per adventure_, or for one Fate Point as other Aspects.
+* Alternatively, a character may increase their **Fate Refresh**, to start future sessions with additional Fate Points.

 ## And more